Fast Stochastic Second-Order Adagrad for Nonconvex Bound-Constrained Optimization: Introduction

 These proposals are however limited, from the theoretician's point of view, in three respects. \begin{itemize} \item The first is that the probabilistic analysis is restricted to the case where second-order information is ignored when available.
 The algorithm remains strictly first-order, with a step always aligned (possibly component-wise) with the approximate steepest-descent direction (no trust region is used).
-By contrast, other first-order methods have been "augmented" to use step-sizes along the first-order direction taking second-order information into account (see \cite{Tanetal16,BelMorYou2024,BerJahRicTak2022,CurShi2022,FarAssMur2023,WanWuMat2021} and the references therein). \item The second is that, at variance with the deterministic case \cite{GratJeraToin24a}, only unconstrained nonconvex problems are considered when the gradient is noisy.
-While this is adequate for a broad category of applications, it is difficult to use them in a context where \textit{a priori} information on the problem at hand is available, often in the form of constraints, of which bounds on the variables are the most common.
+By contrast, other first-order methods have been "augmented" to use step-sizes along the first-order direction taking second-order information into account (see \cite{BelMorYou2024, BerJahRicTak2022,CurShi2022,FarAssMur2023, Tanetal16,WanWuMat2021} and the references therein). \item The second is the capability of solving constrained problems that arise when \textit{a priori} information on the problem at hand is available, often in the form of constraints, of which bounds on the variables are the most common.
 Such problems arise, for instance in fracture mechanics \cite{kopanivcakova2020recursive, krause2009nonsmooth}, inverse problems and PDE-constrained optimization under uncertainty \cite{ciaramella2024multigrid}.
 Moreover, bounds are frequently applied to machine learning models to avoid overfitting \cite{leimkuhler2021better} or to reflect real-world limits and maintain physical interpretability~\cite{lu2021physics}.
 Admittedly, these can be taken care of using penalty terms in the loss/objective function, as is often done for Physically Informed Neural Networks (PINNs) (see \cite{CaiMaoWangYinKarn21,WangYuPerd22} for instance), but this introduces new hyper-parameters needing calibration and does not ensure that constraints are strictly satisfied.
 Moreover, a strong penalization of the constraints degrades the problem's conditioning, possibly causing slow convergence, especially if first-order methods are used.
-We note that \cite{CurtKungRobiWang23} have proved convergence (but not complexity) of a stochastic gradient-based interior-point method for bound-constrained problems, but this technique differs considerably from the \tal{Adagrad}-like gradient algorithms considered here and only allows for diagonal approximations of the Hessian.